kinode-dao/kinode-book/src/read_and_write_to_chain.md

 # Read+Write to Chain

 Kinode OS comes with a built-in provider layer for Ethereum and other EVM chains/rollups.
 This runtime module lives in `eth:distro:sys` and is usable by any package which acquires the messaging capability for it.
 In addition to allowing connections directly to WebSocket RPC endpoints, the provider can also connect via the Kinode networking protocol to other Kinodes and use their provider as a relay.
 The node must be configured to allow relay connections, which can be done with a public/private flag or explicit allow/deny list.

 As with other runtime modules, processes should generally use the [kinode_process_lib](https://github.com/kinode-dao/process_lib) to interact with the provider.
 See [Reading Data from ETH](./cookbook/reading_data_from_eth.md) for an example of doing this in a process.
 For more advanced or direct usage, such as configuring the provider, see the [API Reference](./apis/eth_provider.md).

 ### Supported Chains

 The provider is capable of using any RPC endpoint that follows the [JSON-RPC API](https://ethereum.org/developers/docs/apis/json-rpc) that is used by Ethereum and most other EVM chains and rollups.
 The runtime uses the [Alloy](https://github.com/alloy-rs) family of libraries to connect to WS RPC endpoints.
 It does not currently support HTTP endpoints, as subscriptions are vastly preferable for many of the features that Kinode OS uses.

 ### Configuration

-In the [API Reference](./apis/eth_provider.md), one can see the way to format requests to `eth:distro:sys` that adjust the configuration during runtime.
+The [API Reference](./apis/eth_provider.md) demonstrates how to format requests to `eth:distro:sys` that adjust its config during runtime.
 This includes adding and removing providers and adjusting the permissions for other nodes to use this node as a relay.
 However, most configuration is done in an optional file named `.eth-providers` inside the home folder of a node.
 If this file is not present, a node will boot using the default providers hardcoded for testnet or mainnet, depending on where the node lives.
 If it is present, the node will load in those providers and use them.
 The file is a JSON object with the following shape (example data):

 ```json
 [